RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 - Cloud Vision offers both pretrained models via an API and the ability to build custom models using AutoML Vision to provide flexibility depending on your use case.
 - Cloud ML Engine is used to deploy models.
 It does not help to build the models.
 - Deep and wide models are ideal for a recommendation application.**Wide models** are used for memorization. **Deep models** are for generalization.
+- **TensorFlow Hub** is a repository of **reusable machine learning models** that have been **pre-trained **on large datasets and can be easily integrated into new applications with minimal effort.
+-  TensorFlow Hub provides a wide range of models for various tasks such as **natural language processing, image recognition, and object detection**.